-Rancho Vista Elementary was painted during the summer of 2022.
-Several office spaces at the District office complex were remodeled and reconfigured to make the space more accommodating.
-At Del Sur, one of our older campuses, received a large parking lot and road renovation.
-New flooring was also added to the Del Sur Office area.
-Other projects completed during the summer included: Safe Fallzone to the kindergarten and main playgrounds at Rancho Vista Elementary; ten classrooms throughout the district received new carpet; and various parking lot and playground asphalt repairs were made throughout the district.
+- Rancho Vista Elementary was painted during the summer of 2022. - Several office spaces at the District office complex were remodeled and reconfigured to make the space more accommodating. - At Del Sur, one of our older campuses, received a large parking lot and road renovation. - New flooring was also added to the Del Sur Office area.

+Other projects completed during the summer included:

+- Safe Fallzone was added to the kindergarten and main playgrounds at Rancho Vista Elementary. - Ten classrooms throughout the District received new carpet. - Various parking lot and playground asphalt repairs were made throughout the District.

 Eight of our sites received new solar panels.
 Four of these solar updates created shade structures for student playgrounds and the other four provided shade in school parking lots.

-At one site, concrete steps were added to the parking lot on the last phase of the solar installation.
+Concrete steps were added to the parking lot on the last phase of the solar installation.
 This particular site parking lot is on a slope with artificial grass and several parents and staff have slipped and fallen.
 The addition of concrete steps have made it much safer.

-181 of the HVAC units district wide are 15 years or older.
-All of these units are in the process of being replaced with the project estimated to complete by summer 2023.
+181 of the HVAC units district wide are 15 years or older, and all of these units are in the process of being replaced with the project estimated to complete by summer 2023.

+An additional area of focus was ensuring that the key cards across the District were updated in a timely manner.
 District key card door locks were at the end of life in the spring of 2022.
 We secured a new contract with a different company in July of 2022 to replace all the door locks and make sure they are tied into our school wide lockdown system.
 Therefore, sites will be able to lock all of their doors quickly in the event of an emergency.
 This project will be completed on August 5, 2023.

+Another area of safety updates included the cameras located across the District.
 Over the past 10 months all district cameras were replaced.
 The new cameras are much easier to use and provide greater coverage to our site properties.

-District grounds team focuses on one site a day to maintain the grass, trees, bushes, and weeds.
+The District grounds team focuses on one site a day to maintain the grass, trees, bushes, and weeds.
 As necessary they do field renovations to focus on uneven spaces during the summer months.
 Ground crews have removed several trees this past year due to safety reasons.